 So what types of data should businesses be gathering?
 We’ve broken it down into five distinct altitudes or levels of data.

 1. Macro trend data

-A big picture overview of industry you operate in be it B2B, B2C, NFP, Government and so on.
+A big picture overview of the industry you operate in be it B2B, B2C, NFP, Government and so on.
 Data at this level helps you explore all the macro trends that are influencing consumers now and into the future.
 With it, you can analyse market size, market segmentation, social and cultural trends, and product/service feasibility to predict where the market is moving.

 2. Market data

 This altitude is about understanding how consumers in your market think and behave.
 Data at this level is a mix of attitudinal and behavioural, which work in tandem to reveal the relationship between what consumers say and what they actually do.
-Tools such as transactional data analysis, econometric modelling, human behaviour analysis and testing and new product testing all help explore this level.
-As do methodologies such as customer journey mapping and pricing strategy research.
+Tools such as transactional data analysis, econometric modelling, human behaviour analysis and testing, and new product testing all help explore this level, as do methodologies such as customer journey mapping and pricing strategy research.

 Read more: The power of claimed versus actual behaviour

 Data and business intelligence at this level is all about understanding the role your brand plays in consumers’ lives.
 From brand awareness, what drives your customers to choose your products and services over others, and the brand attributes that brings customers to your door.
 Methodologies such as brand tracking and brand strategy are critical at this level.
 With them you can build out your understanding of customer needs, identify opportunities, set strategies and measure growth.

 4. Customer data

 This level is about using your customer data to deliver greater value to your consumer.
 It draws on the data your customers generate with your brand, such as marketing engagement, spend, tenure, frequency of visits.
 Services such as a customer value management programme can help you pull all this customer data together to help you deliver powerful and engaging brand messaging, create customer-centric products and services, and build great brand experiences.